15. Women and World War I

 Despite the best efforts of this group and others like it, peace did not come right away, nor could American neutrality last forever.
 By the end of 1916, it was clear that America was edging closer to war.

 Thousands of Americans joined the American Preparedness Movement in preparation for America’s eventual entry for the war, with many of America’s women supporting them.
-At the same time, anti-war groups met regularly with President Wilson to continue to convince him that America had her own issues to tend to (Suffrage anyone?!).
+At the same time, anti-war groups met regularly with President Wilson to continue to convince him that America had her own issues to tend to.

-This division would continue throughout America’s participation in the war.
+This division continued throughout America’s participation in the war.

 Despite many not agreeing with their stance of peace, the women-led peace organizations were correct in their depiction of mourning that Americans would soon face.
 European families had been facing losses for years and now American families were feeling that pain as the casualty lists began to grow.